magic-bus/BlueBus/README.md

 The app displays almost-realtime location of U-M buses and arrival times for each stop.
 Also view route paths and stop locations.

-Location and other data feeds is provided as is by U-M PTS:
+Location and other data feeds are provided as is by U-M PTS:
 > The Magic Bus system is still under development.
 Bus riders are encouraged to use it, but reliable and accurate information is not guaranteed.